 I was the first person to join NDDB in the newly created Management and Manpower Development (MMD) Group and the 14th employee of NDDB.
 The MMD Group reported to the Secretary (CEO) of NDDB with professional guidance coming from Mike.
 Dr R P Aneja, P V Mathew, Dr M P G Kurup, V G Tulpule , R K Nagar and others joined later during 1968 -1970 just in time for the launch of Operation Flood I.

-We were charged with learning, researching, gathering data, analysing and planning for projects and programmes for dairy development in the country.
+MMD Group was involved in learning, researching, gathering data, analysing and planning for projects and programmes for dairy development in the country.
 We had in Dr Aneja one of the most outstanding dairy technologists.
 Dr Kurup was our resource for animal husbandry and related matters.
 Nagar was a young economist with a sharp eye for data interpretation and perspective building.
 Mathew came from the IIMA and was our man on problem solving on managerial issues but his heart was in marketing.
-Tulpule was a hands-on dairy technologist with vast experience.
+Tulpule Sab was a hands-on dairy technologist with vast experience.
 In all, it was a compact multi-disciplinary group.
+I was the data cruncher cum researcher.

 One of the first jobs that I did with Mathew, who was the second person to join MMD, was to do a supply study to estimate milk production in rural Vadodara and a demand study to estimate demand of milk in Vadodara city.
 These were learning expeditions for the young ones like us who had just been recruited into NDDB.

 Later these learnings became the foundations on which the entire effort to produce Blue Books for the first evaluation mission of Operation Flood-I was launched under Mike’s supervision and guidance.
-For Operation Flood-I, there were 18 identified milksheds across India and so a supply-study was done for each.
-Four metros were included, so four demand studies.
+For Operation Flood-I, there were 18 identified milksheds across India and so “Supply Studies” supply-study were done in 54 District to help identify 18 Anand’s to be setup under Operation Flood -I. Since the four metro cities were to be major milk markets under Operation Flood —I four “Demand Studies” were conducted in Delhi Mumbai Kolkata and Madras.

 When I joined NDDB our office was in two story two bed room flat adjacent to Amul Dairy with a common boundary.
 In 1969 NDDB got the fourth floor of newly built multi-storey Amul Office building.
 The NDDB campus construction was started in late 68 or may be in 1969, I don’t remember.
 In 1970 NDDB office was shifted to the campus near Jagnath temple on Khetiwadi Road.
 Here are some old pictures that I took after office was moved to the campus. .
 Chairman’s office, Chummery ( now Guest House) , Directors Bungalows and the Old Hostel were first to be built.